 There’s a test today.

-Collective nouns talk about more than one person, but are considered to be singular.
+Collective nouns talk about more than one person but are considered to be singular.
 Because they imply a singular subject, even though made up of many components, they should use singular verbs.

-The team is travelling this week.
+The team is traveling this week.